-Nintendo Wii U: Death Of A Console As ‘Zelda Breath Of The Wild’ Will Be Its Last Game
+Nintendo Wii U: Death Of A Console As ‘Zelda: Breath Of The Wild’ Will Be Its Last Game

 Even first-party Wii U games themselves are not receiving much support from the company beyond this point.
 Nintendo indicated that the Switch console will not be backwards compatible, meaning that it will be unable to play games from previous generations of Nintendo consoles, says Kotaku UK.

-With the Wii U now behind us, it will be interesting to see how the market reacts to the Nintendo Switch one it releases.
+With the Wii U now behind us, it will be interesting to see how the market reacts to the Nintendo Switch once it releases.
 DFC Intelligence, a video game industry analyst firm, predicted that the new console would sell 40 million hardware units by the end of 2020.
 That would be nearly triple the amount compared to the Wii U in the same amount of time, according to GamesIndustry.biz.

 If the actual numbers end up being close to that prediction, chalk that up as a win for Nintendo.
 One thing is for sure: there is more excitement in the Switch than there ever was with the Wii U.